timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-23
+# Today is 2019-07-24

 ## Objectives for the day:

-- Play with my webhost to create a subdomain, user, and etc for dev.tyrebytes.com
+- Start working get_times.php for the api to return the times of users.
-- Play with my webhost to create a mysql database for development leader boards.
+- Call post_result from within the game and post times.
-- Get deploy.sh deploying to development environment.
+- Set the username of the player (some option thing).
-- Start working on post_time.php and get_times.php for the api.
+-

 # Purpose